deors/workshop-pipelines/readme.md

 Next, click on the `Add Credentials` button and enter the credentials needed to access Docker Hub (kind `Username with password`).

-In the `ID` field, enter the credential id as it is going to be referenced from the pipeline, e.g. use `docker-hub-<<myorgname>>` where `<<myorgname>>` is the organization name in Docker Hub.
+In the `ID` field, enter the credential id as it is going to be referenced from the pipeline, e.g. use `docker-hub-<YOUR_ORG_NAME>` where `<YOUR_ORG_NAME>` is the organization name in Docker Hub.
 Press `Create` when finished to save the credentials in the store.

 ### 1.6.
 Create and run a test job

 Although in the previous step the connection between Jenkins and K3s was tested, it does not mean that a job will run.
 In particular, the Jenkins URL that was configured is key as it is used from the pod to attach the Jenkins agent to the master.
 That setting is not verified when the connection was tested, so let's create a very simple test job to verify the whole integration.

-From Jenkins home click the `Create a job` center menu option.
-As the job name use a representative name (e.g., `test-k3s-integration`), and for the type select `Pipeline` and click the `OK` button at the bottom.
+From Jenkins home click on the `Create a job` center menu option.
+As the job name use a representative name (e.g., `test-k3s-integration`), and for the type select `Pipeline` and click on the `OK` button at the bottom.

 Scroll down a bit, and in the `Pipeline` section, ensure that the definition is of kind `Pipeline script` and use the following code to define the pipeline.
 Do not pay too much attention now to its syntax, as I will explain in a bit the anatomy of a pipeline: